sam-m-ward/birdsnack/README.md

 # \textsc{Bird-Snack}
-Bayesian Inference of Rv Distributions using SN Ia Apparent Colours at peaK
+\bf{B}ayesian Inference of Rv Distributions using SN Ia Apparent Colours at peaK

 This pipeline uses: